Step-by-Step Guide to Secure SSH Key-Based Authentication

 (Uncomment the line if it's commented out with #)

-• Find ChallengeResponseAuthentication and change its value to no.
+• Find KbdInteractiveAuthentication and change its value to no. On older OpenSSH releases, the equivalent directive may be ChallengeResponseAuthentication.

 • (Optional but recommended) Consider disabling root login directly via SSH if you plan to use sudo after logging in as a regular user.